 Business broadband is an essential utility for any successful company, but it’s important to make sure that your business broadband is secure to minimise the risk of data loss or the introduction of viruses to your network.
 Many businesses opt for business broadband routers from recognisable brands because they know they’re getting a product that’s effective and reliable, but the concern with this is that an identified weak spot in one router becomes an identified weak spot in all identical routers, leaving some businesses vulnerable to hacking.
 What are the best ways to secure your business broadband?

-Here’s some great tips from Leased Line Comparison to keep your business broadband safe and secure:
+Here are some great tips from our leased line specialists to keep your business broadband safe and secure:

 Change Your Default Settings

 A business broadband router will often come with default settings that aren’t exactly difficult to figure out.
 The default administrator login is usually the same for all routers of the same make, while the default WiFi network name and password can normally be found on the box itself!
 One of your first tasks, when you receive your business broadband router, should be to change these default settings and keep the information secure and limited to essential personnel only, such as managers and the IT team.